Maybulb/Nimble/README.md

 - [ ] Always offer a link to the Wolfram|Alpha page at the bottom
 - [ ] Un-round the top border

+## Far Future Additions
+Some ideas we've been kicking around that we think might have a spot in future versions of Nimble once we've actually gotten it working.

+- Quick timezone conversions (possibly with Moment.js)

 ## Contribution
 Want to make a contribution?
 Fork the repo, add your changes, and submit a pull request.
 Any type of contributions (ideas, bug fixes, fixing typos, etc.) will be appreciated!